-SACRED is an artistic journey through the hearts and minds of an artist collective chosen for their skills, resonating insights, and their ability to show us unique perspectives.
+SACRED is an artistic journey through the hearts and minds of a contemporary artist collective chosen for their skills, resonating insights, and their ability to show us unique perspectives.
 Working with The Story of Cedar theme, the collaborative visions of first nations and non-aboriginal coast artists and youth performers, will use the universal language of art, music, dance and organically sensual and ethereal special effects to ignite the imagination.
 This unique vision will come to life in an awe inspiring sacred environment, the longhouse of the shíshálh people, an impressive spiritual place, created with cedar and supported by magnificently carved cedar house poles that tell the origin story of the shíshálh peoples.
 The SACRED performance will be complimented by a visual art exhibition of shíshálh artists during Art Crawl weekend, October 16, 17 and 18.

 TEXEMAY The Tree of Life: Heritage Exhibit

-Exploring the practical past and the present cultural relevance of CEDAR (Texemay) in Coast Salish culture, the “Tree of Life” heritage exhibit will touch on the myriad applications of cedar through storytelling, illustration, photos and video.
-Hosted in the Sechelt Nation’s tems swiya museum, The “Tree of Life” heritage exhibit will educate and illustrate the importance of the west coast cedar tree in every facet of historical daily aboriginal coast life from carving, to homes, transportation, clothing, music, food, art, ceremony and medicine.
-A fascinating retrospective that will also address current concerns for conservation of this magnificent west coast natural asset.
+Explore the practical past and the present cultural relevance of CEDAR (Téxémay) in shíshálh culture, the “Tree of Life” heritage exhibit will touch on the myriad applications of cedar through storytelling, artifacts, photos and video.
+Hosted in the shíshálh Nation’s tems swiya museum, The “Tree of Life” heritage exhibit will endeavour to illustrate the importance of the west coast cedar tree in every facet of historical daily aboriginal coast life from carving, to homes, transportation, clothing, music, food, art, ceremony and medicine.

 PLUS TEN DAYS of AMAZING PROGRAMMING with something for everyone!

-A variety of additional activities will be programmed throughout the ten-day festival to complement the Main Stage and heritage events.
-These will include learning and cultural awareness workshops and lectures, as well as an emerging artists showcase, classical music and family events and an art in the street program.
+A variety of additional activities will be programmed throughout the ten-day festival to complement the visual, performance and heritage events.
+These will include learning and cultural awareness workshops and lectures, as well as an emerging artists concert/dance, musical and family day events, and random acts of Art in the Street!